-Tuna Pasta with Sun Dried Tomatoes
+Tuna Pasta with Sun-Dried Tomatoes

-My wife left Michele Urvater's Monday to Friday Cookbook on the kitchen table opened to this recipe before she left for work.
-Unfortunately I didn't see it until about an hour before she arrived home.
+My wife left Michele Urvater's Monday to Friday Cookbook on the kitchen table and opened this recipe before she left for work.
+So, unfortunately, I didn't see it until about an hour before she arrived home.

-The recipe called for 2 - 7 ounce cans of tuna packed in water but I substituted them with some frozen Ahi tuna that I recently purchased at Costco.
+The recipe called for 2 - 7 ounce cans of tuna packed in water, but I substituted them with some frozen Ahi tuna that I recently purchased at Costco.

 Pasta with Tuna and Sun Dried Tomatoes Recipe